OlegPerminov/LiveChess2FEN/README.md

 7. Run the `test_lc2fen.py` script.

+## Run script
+Run bash in container
+`docker-compose run python`
+Copy `*jpg` images to some new dir.

+For keras interface run with option `-k`
+Other options is images path and a1 position (B = bottom, T = top, R = right, L = left, one of BL, BR, TL, TR) `python3 lc2fen.py -k /src/images/ BL`

 ## Contributing

 Contributions are very welcome!
 Please check the [CONTRIBUTING](CONTRIBUTING.md) file for more information on how to contribute to LiveChess2FEN.